brianadams2337/containerstore-demo/.changeset/fresh-turkeys-hang.md

 '@scayle/storefront-boilerplate-nuxt': patch
 ---

-[Accessibility] Remove shift on hover for side navigation on product listing page.
+[Accessibility] Removed the unintended shift on hover from the side navigation on product listing pages to improve accessibility.